-The National Eagle Scout Association (NESA) has expanded its special projects to place Eagles on expeditions.
+The National Eagle Scout Association (NESA) has a rich history of placing worthy Eagles on expeditions.
 These unique experiences provide an entry into the world of exploration.
-In 2015, NESA and the BSA’s STEM Initiative selected Eagle Scouts to participate in field experiments in exotic places.
-This program represents a new addition to the existing programs and will be offered this year to 4 Eagles.
+Through the BSA's STEM Initiative, NESA selects Eagle Scouts to participate in field experiments in exotic places.
+The Speleologist program will be continued this year and will be offered to 4 deserving Eagle Scouts.

 A speleologist is a person who explores, maps, and studies caves.
 Under the guidance of world-renowned speleologist and former Director of NESA Bill Steele together with his world class colleagues in the Cave Research Foundation, Eagles will explore, map, and collect data in Mammoth Cave National Park.
-The selected Eagles will fly to Nashville, Tennessee and spend the week of June 24 - July 3, based at the Hamilton Valley Research Center, owned and operated by the Cave Research Foundation (http://www.cave-research.org).
+The selected Eagles will fly to Nashville, Tennessee and spend approximately 10 days in the field, based at the Hamilton Valley Research Center, owned and operated by the Cave Research Foundation.
 The Eagle Scout Speleologists will be outfitted with cave exploration gear and accompany experienced speleologists deep into the interior of the 400-mile long Mammoth Cave system where they will venture miles beyond the tourist trails.
-They will meet and learn from caving experts and cave scientists, and assist in exploring, mapping, and data collecting in speleological disciplines such as cartography, biology, geology, paleontology, archaeology, hydrology, etc.
+They will meet and learn from caving experts and cave scientists, and assist in exploring, mapping, and data collecting in speleological disciplines such as cartography, biology, geology, and hydrology.

 Mammoth Cave National Park preserves the cave system and a part of the Green River valley and hilly country of south central Kentucky.
 This is the world's longest known cave system with vast chambers and complex labyrinths that have provided its name - Mammoth.
 Native Americans of the Early Woodland period gathered minerals from Mammoth Cave between 2,000 and 4,000 years ago.
 Objects they left behind include slippers, cane torches, gourds, and mussel shells which remain perfectly preserved in the cave.
 Mammoth Cave is one of the oldest tourist attractions in North America where tours have been offered since 1816.